Lunch Money (game): Gameplay

 According to the game directions, Humiliation, when played, should always be accompanied by a detailed description of what has been done to thoroughly Humiliate the victim.
 This is an example of the way the game encourages boasting and trash talking as part of the fun.

 Reception

+Derek Pearcy reviewed Lunch Money for Pyramid magazine and stated that "the cards were cool.
+I'd known about the game for some time, but playing it late at night after a busy day on the con floor, watching industry mavens pause from play to laugh over a caption or ooh over the beautiful photos, struck home for me just how unique a game Lunch Money would be.
+In an industry that was - even then - sick of cards and card games, this one got an awful lot of attention."

 Andy Butcher reviewed Lunch Money for Arcane magazine, rating it a 7 out of 10 overall.
 Butcher comments that "Lunch Money succeeds at what it sets out to do, which is to provide a quick, fun-packed combat game that takes virtually no preparation and can be learnt in five minutes.
 Even if the artwork is a bit weird."

 In 1997, Lunch Money jointly won the Origins Award for Best Card Game of 1996 in a three-way tie with Legend of the Five Rings: Battle of Beiden Pass and Mythos.

 In 1999, Pyramid magazine named Lunch Money as one of The Millennium's Best Card Games.
 Editor Scott Haring said that "what puts it on this list is the twisted sensibility of using arty photographs of innocent young girls in spooky settings, juxtaposed with the cruel whimsy on the card text."